initial considerations

 there are various advantages of renting such as flexibility. the term of a lease can vary between 2 and 25 years but usually runs between 3 and 5 years. scottish commercial leases can run for up to 175 years, however, the average lease lasts between 5 and 15 years.

-a short lease with options to renew may be more suitable than a longer lease with break clauses. upfront costs for a lease can be relatively low compared to purchasing a property. under a short-term lease, you will usually only be responsible for the interior with the landlord remaining responsible for the exterior of the property. however, in scotland, a landlord can contract out of their obligations regarding the outside of the property. furthermore, you will be able to negotiate with the landlord over any aspect of the lease; the code for leasing business premise aims to provide fairness between a landlord and tenant in negotiating the terms of a lease. note that a short-term let licence may be needed for certain types of short commercial lease in scotland.
+a short lease with options to renew may be more suitable than a longer lease with break clauses. upfront costs for a lease can be relatively low compared to purchasing a property. under a short-term lease, you will usually only be responsible for the interior with the landlord remaining responsible for the exterior of the property. however, in scotland, a landlord can contract out of their obligations regarding the outside of the property. furthermore, you will be able to negotiate with the landlord over any aspect of the lease; the code for leasing business premises aims to provide fairness between a landlord and tenant in negotiating the terms of a lease. note that a short-term let licence may be needed for certain types of short commercial lease in scotland.

 heads of terms